Applications are no longer being accepted for the 2022 MS Mentorship Program.

 FCMSC Scholar Recognition Luncheon

-- First-year Fellows with an interest in MS/Neuroimmunology.
+- Professionals in training with an interest in MS/Neuro-immunology.

 Successful candidates for MS MENTORSHIP FORUM PROGRAM SCHOLARSHIPS will receive specialized MS training not readily available within their local institutions.
 Candidates must be nominated by their department head or program director.
 Applications will be reviewed through a selection process established by CMSC/FCMSC leadership independent of grantors or supporters.